 Retail Sales YoY in Greece averaged -0.72 percent from 2001 until 2021, reaching an all time high of 13.60 percent in December of 2006 and a record low of -24.60 percent in April of 2020.
 This page provides the latest reported value for - Greece Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Retail Sales YoY in Greece is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Greece to stand at 2.00 in 12 months time.
-In the long-term, the Greece Retail Sales YoY is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Retail Sales YoY in Greece is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Greece to stand at 4.50 in 12 months time.
+In the long-term, the Greece Retail Sales YoY is projected to trend around 3.20 percent in 2022 and 2.30 percent in 2023, according to our econometric models.